bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 > Check out the full example in the [demo repo](https://github.com/bishabosha/scaladays-2025/blob/main/laminar-form/demo.scala).

-For use with [Laminar](https://laminar.dev), the `VarLenses` class reads the structure of any case class, and provides a typed pair of `view` and `updater` for each field.
+For use with [Laminar](https://laminar.dev), the `VarLenses` class reads the structure of any case class (using `NamedTuple.From` to convert to a structural type), and then a match type converts the type of each field to a pair of `view` and `updater`.
 This is useful because multiple reactive fields can be controlled from a single place.

 ---